The UnSchool is committed to respecting and protecting your privacy. We process data in accordance with its responsibilities under the GDPR.

 Why we need to collect information from you?

-We offer online services and run programs face to face so we need to collect enough information about you to keep your account secure, make sure we compile with all regulations and to design the best fit programs for your needs.
-In accordance with the Portuguese Alojamento Local laws we must collect some specific data to share with the Portuguese authorities.
+We offer online services and run programs face to face so we need to collect enough information about you to keep your account secure, make sure we comply with all regulations and to design the best fit programs for your needs.

 Where do we collect information?

-We only collect information that you agree to give us when you are on our website through our contact us or registration forms along with any applications you complete, when you purchase a product, make a donation or sign up for our newsletter we collect information.
-We also collect information when signing agreements for program attendance.
+We only collect information that you agree to give us when you are on our website through our contact us or registration forms along with any applications you complete, when you purchase a product or sign up to any of our services such as this online school or our newsletter we collect your information.

 What type of information is collected and how?